Session Isolation

 Best Practices for Effective Isolation

-Reset or replace instances periodically to minimize residual data buildup.
+2. Regularly rotate sessions: reset or replace instances periodically to minimize residual data buildup.

-Use VPNs or proxies alongside isolation for layered protection.
+3. Combine with other security measures: use VPNs or proxies alongside isolation for layered protection.

-Optimize instance lifecycles to control cloud expenditure.
+4. Monitor resource usage: optimize instance lifecycles to control cloud expenditure.

 Addressing Common Objections